Pittsburgh Child Custody Lawyers

-At Spivak Law Firm, we aim to minimize the emotional and financial costs of a child custody battle.
-We use our strong negotiation skills to mediate a settlement that preserves your finances and protects the emotional health of parents and children.
-If a settlement cannot be reached, we strongly litigate the case by showing the court why the custody arrangement you seek is in the child’s best interests.
+At Spivak Law Firm, we aim to minimize the emotional and financial costs of a child custody battle by negotiating a settlement that preserves your finances and protects the emotional health of you and your children.
+If a settlement cannot be reached, we use aggressive litigation and trial strategies in an attempt to achieve your goals by showing the court why the custody arrangement you seek is in the child’s best interests.

 Spivak Law Firm offers strong, compassionate representation in child custody matters.
 To schedule an appointment with an Allegheny County child custody attorney, call us at (412) 344-4900 or toll free at (800) 545-9390.